NancyChilinda03/Recipe_Generator/README.md

-this is a simple Recipe_Generator app that uses ingredients and recipe name to generate the recipe
+this is a simple Recipe_Generator app that uses ingredients entered by the user or recipe name to search for a recipe